Some links in this post may be affiliate links

 Painted-leaf Begonia cannot tolerate soggy soil as it can lead to root-rot disease and eventual death of the plant.

 Avoid wetting the leaves as it may lead to the rotting of the plant and water from the bottom instead.
+Read more on how to water houseplants.

-Do not mist Painted-leaf Begonia as wetting the leaves may lead to fungal infestations.
+Do not mist the Painted-leaf Begonia as wetting the leaves may lead to fungal infestations.
 Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and reduce pest infestations.

-Do not feed Painted-leaf Begonia during the cold season as growth is minimal at this time, therefore, the plant does not need it.
+Feed Begonia Rex every 2-3 weeks during the growing period with a balanced, liquid fertilizer for a lush growth.
+Do not feed it during the cold season as growth is minimal at this time, therefore, the plant does not need it.

 The best potting medium for Begonia Rex should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

 Repot Begonia Rex every year during the growing season only if it has become pot-bound.
 The leaves of a pot-bound plant will lose their color.